PNR North Main Line: Spanish era

 One of the early trains of the Ferrocarril de Manila a Dagupan, taken c.
 1880s.

 The Manila Railway Company, Limited was created on June 1, 1887, and construction began.
 Initial site inspection was presided by Lieutenant Colonel José Gago y Palomo (1849–1908), who was renowned for building fortifications and trails in Mindanao for Spanish Army General Valeriano Weyler.
-According to Gary Satre on an investigative article in 1999, the use of 3 feet, 6 inches gauge was made both as a cost-cutting measure and to allow tighter curves in order to suit the island's mountainous terrain.
+According to Gary Satre on an investigative article in 1999, the use of 3 feet, 6 inches gauge was made both as a cost-cutting measure and to allow tighter curves to suit the island's mountainous terrain.
 One of the main obstacles in the construction stage is crossing the Rio Grande de Pampanga, after which a box truss bridge was built.

 At the same time, several tank locomotives were ordered by the Manila Railway.
 This began with an order for 2 Manila Railway Manila class locomotives in 1886 from English manufacturer Hunslet Engine Company.
 These were later named Manila and Dagupan after the line's two planned termini.
 Between 1888 and 1890, thirty Manila Railway Dagupan class locomotives were ordered from Neilson and Company and Dübs and Company.
 Various passenger railcars and boxcars were also ordered from unknown British manufacturers.

 Prior to the opening of the full length of the line to Pangasinan, José Rizal was one of the most popular commuters of the early Ferrocarril de Manila a Dagupan.
 He used the line to recruit potential La Liga Filipina members prior to his exile.
 On February 23, 1892, he took a train to San Fernando station in Pampanga.
 He then commuted to various other locations in Central Luzon, until he took his last train with a 120 km trip to Tarlac on June 26.
 He wrote that the trip took 5 hours, 40 minutes.
 This was 2 weeks prior to his exile to Dapitan.
 On November 24, 1892, the line to Dagupan was inaugurated.